KarelVux/owm-api-automated-testing/tests.md

 7. WeatherReportDetails class will throw error, when temperature unit is not in allowed measurement unit list
 8. WeatherReport should contain weather report main details
 9. WeatherApi should get connection from owm api's forecast data
+10. WeatherReport should contain forecast data with initialized fields